EsmailEssam/Finding-Donors-for-CharityML/README.md

 # Finding-Donors-for-CharityML
-employing several supervised algorithms to accurately model individuals' income using data collected from the 1994 U.S. Census  to construct a model that accurately predicts whether an individual makes more than $50,000, This sort of task can arise in a non-profit setting, where organizations survive on donations.
+Employing several supervised algorithms to accurately model individuals' income using data collected from the 1994 U.S. Census  to construct a model that accurately predicts whether an individual makes more than $50,000, This sort of task can arise in a non-profit setting, where organizations survive on donations.

 You can see my implementation and report [Here](https://github.com/EsmailEssam/Finding-Donors-for-CharityML/blob/main/finding_donors.ipynb).